mdsol/crichton-representors/README.md

 bundle exec rspec
 ```

-Also make sure you wrote good test by running mutant on the classes you have woked on.
+Also, you can check your test coverage by running mutant on the classes you have worked on.
 For instance if you modified Representors::Representor, please execute:
 ```
-MUTANT=true mutant --include lib --require representors --use rspec Representors::Representor*
+MUTANT=true mutant --include lib --require representors --score 95 --use rspec Representors::Representor*
 ```

-And make sure you get a 100% coverage.
+Reaching 100% mutant coverage is not feasible sometimes as they may be some false positives.
+But please investigate any missing coverage, as it may indicate an actual problem with the tests.

 ## Copyright
 Copyright &copy; 2014 Medidata Solutions Worldwide.
 See [LICENSE][] for details.